 I research and analyze specifics pertaining to each artwork being appraised, the artist's background information, and the current markets and trends for that art before determining how much it's worth.
 Typical research includes assessing the artist's resume and career accomplishments, reviewing the artist's recent auction and gallery sales histories, and evaluating qualities of the art itself including its size, subject matter, detail, quality, ownership history, age, condition, how it compares to other works by the same artist, and so on.
 It's a whole process that takes knowledge, studies and expertise.

-You may email me at firstname.lastname@example.org, free of charge, the pictures of your art.
+You may email me at email@example.com, free of charge, the pictures of your art.
 I should be able to tell you if it's by a known artist enough to be worth the appraisal fee.
-If you're interested in appraising your art with me, please read my appraiser's qualifications then Print an Appraisal form Here and email it to me at email@example.com
+If you're interested in appraising your art with me, please read my appraiser's qualifications then fill out an appraisal form here.

 1- Clients who wish to obtain evaluations to have confidence when buying and selling a property, i.e., a sales advisory appraisal.